Skip to content

 Adding New Kernels

 Jupyter supports notebooks in dozens of languages, including Python, R, and Julia.
 Not all of these languages or packages are supported by default in our Open OnDemand jupyter server.
-The ability to create custom kernels is useful if you need to create your own kernel for a language that is not supported by default or if you want to customize the environment, for example create a jupyter kernel for a conda environment.
+The ability to create custom kernels is useful if you need to create your own kernel for a language that is not supported by default or if you want to customize the environment, for example create a jupyter kernel for a virtual environment or a conda environment.

 To list the available jupyter kernels: